ananace/personal-charts/charts/matrix-synapse/README.md

 ### ArgoCD

 This chart needs to be handled slightly differently when using it with ArgoCD because hooks behave differently when using ArgoCD.

-You need to enable the signingkey job *once* for the initial sync, and disable it after it has run and created the secret.
+Because of that, on the initial install, you need to *first* partly sync the `signingkey` secret, and *then* sync the rest of the chart.

-This can be done by setting `signingkey.job.enabled=false` in [`values.yml`](./values.yaml).
+The chart will run a job to create the signing key, but it needs the secret to exist beforehand.
+On other platforms, this is handled by the pre-install hook, but ArgoCD doesn't support those without endangering deletion of the secret.

 **If you don't do this, the signingkey job will run on every sync and could end up creating a new secret, deleting your signing key.**